 So when it comes to announcing pregnancy, I say we take a stand against tradition and make a choice based on our personal circumstances.

 Should I Announce My Pregnancy Before the First Scan?

 I’ve been blessed not to have problems of that nature myself (though I have close friends and relatives who have), and personally I know I’d need the support of my loved ones.
-With that in mind, answering the question ‘should I announce my pregnancy before the first scan’ was not difficult for me.

 It’s not my intention to tell people how to live their lives, I’m merely shining a light on the fact that we too often accept bizarre customs without ever really questioning their source or validity.
 I’m sure I’m guilty of regularly doing the same, but I’m making a conscious effort to stop.
-And if that makes me ‘eccentric’, well then shoot me.

 If you’ve suffered pregnancy loss, you can find support here.